**** Image above is near Mt. McKinley AK atop the Ruth glacier at 8000 ft. Got there by airplane that landed on the glacier.

 Worked VU2NKS with my modest station on 12M Long Path RTTY.....Wow!!!!
 Thanks Nand.

 The above award (5 band DXCC is for 80, 40, 20, 15, 10) plus 116 countries on 160 and now 226 worked, 185 confirmed countries on 17M, and 236 worked, 202 confirmed countries on 12M and 229 worked, 214 confirmed countries on 30M�for 9 band DXCC.Digital is at 205 worked and 197 confirmed.
 Adding that to DXCC count. �Currently 335 confirmed for mixed DXCC.
 Now on to 6M if the band ever gets good enough..
 Last year worked�10 countries on 6.
 LOTW is very helpful.
 Added another 14 this year so at 24 total on 6M.
 Challenge is at 1482 worked, 1127 confirmed for challenge DXCC as well .
 Thanks to ARRL for LOTW and awards.

 The latest award, DXCC Challenge.
 Now at 1466 worked, 1135 confirmed.
 Took me 33 years to get this.

 The 160 DXCC award all worked and confirmed when I had the 1/4 wave vertical on 160 with 120 - 120 ft. radials and an 800 ft. beverage, boy did that combo play on 160.
 Of course a KW too.
 Holding at 116 countries worked on top band.

 Newest edition to DXCC 30 meters.
 187 confirmed now.
 Making it now 9 Band DXCC.
 Next 6 meters and digital.

-Recently received 17M DXCC award (now 110 countries).
+Recently received 17M DXCC award (now 193 countries confirmed).
 7th band DXCC.